vicrmorales/vicrmorales/README.md

 - 👋 Hi, I’m @vicrmorales
-- 👀 I’m interested in Automation and Development
+- 👀 I’m interested in Automation, App Devolopment and Software Development
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on Open Source projects
 - 📫 How to reach me